The Future of GTM: Why Buyer Intelligence is Replacing Intent Signals

 The issue wasn’t activity.
 It was visibility.

 By shifting to contact-level buyer intelligence, the team could see where decisions were forming and who was involved.
 That allowed them to prioritize the right opportunities and engage earlier with context.
-The result?
-Measurable pipeline within a single quarter, along with improved conversion and stronger alignment between marketing and sales.

 The future of GTM is already here

 The way pipeline is built has already changed.
 Buyers are more independent.
 Decisions are less visible.
-GTM teams that rely on signals will continue to operate without a clear view of demand.
+GTM teams that rely on account-level signals will continue to operate without a clear view of demand.
 Those that understand how decisions are progressing will move earlier, prioritize better, and convert more consistently.
 That is the shift from intent to buyer intelligence.

 At pharosIQ, we give GTM teams visibility into where demand is actively forming, using real buyer interactions captured across our owned B2B ecosystem.
-With the option to use the data in your own systems, or let us activate it for you, pharosIQ helps teams understand how buyers behave across individuals, teams, and accounts in real time, so you can act earlier and prioritize what’s actually moving.

 See where demand is forming. Â